LLNL/axom/src/components/sidre/docs/sphinx/first_example.rst

 data element described by the View (the View takes care of the offset), but use of a stride other than 1 must be done by the code itself.

-Unix-like path syntax using the slash ("/") delimiter is supported for traversing Sidre Group and View hierarchies and accessing their contents.
+Unix-style path syntax using the slash ("/") delimiter is supported for traversing Sidre Group and View hierarchies and accessing their contents.
-This usage is shown in the last call to 'getView()' in the code example above.
+However, '..' and '.' syntax (up-directory and current directory) is not supported.
+This usage is shown in the last call to ``getView()`` in the code example above.
 The method call retrieves the View named "region" in the Group "ext" that is a child of the "fields" Group.
 Character sequences before the first slash and between two consecutive slashes are assumed to be Group names (describing parent-child relationships).
 For this method, and others dealing with Views, the sequence following the last slash is assumed to be the name of a View.
 Similar path syntax can be used to retrieve Groups, create Groups and Views, and so forth.